Eli-Pop/5.6.5_Assessment/README.md

-# 5.6.5_Assessment
+# starter-joey-thinkful

-Failed assessment -Flex boxing and direction
+This repo contains the starter and solution code for the Joey Thinkful resume exercise.